Police chiefs urge US embassy to waive immunity after fatal crash

-Nick Adderley, chief constable for Northamptonshire Police, said US authorities had been appealed to in “the strongest terms” to apply a waiver and “allow the justice process to take place" in relation to the woman, who has been named in media reports as 42-year-old Anne Sacoolas.
+Nick Adderley, chief constable for Northamptonshire Police, said US authorities had been appealed to in "the strongest terms" to apply a waiver and "allow the justice process to take place" in relation to the woman, who has been named in media reports as 42-year-old Anne Sacoolas.

 Police said the teenager died after his motorbike collided with a car close to RAF Croughton in Northamptonshire, a military base used by the US Air Force.

-A 42-year-old woman being treated as a suspect in relation to the crash has left the UK, despite telling officers she did not plan to do so.
+Police have said the woman allegedly involved in the accident had left the UK, despite telling officers she did not plan to do so.

 The US embassy confirmed the incident had involved a vehicle driven by the spouse of a US diplomat assigned to UK who had departed the country, adding that diplomatic immunity was "rarely waived".